OTSeg: Multi-prompt Sinkhorn Attention for Zero-Shot Semantic Segmentation: Related Work

 \subsection{Optimal Transport}

 Optimal transport (OT) is a general mathematical framework to evaluate correspondences between two distributions.
-Thanks to the luminous property of distribution matching, the optimal transport has received great attention and proven its generalization capability in various computer vision tasks, such as domain adaptation~\cite{flamary2016optimal}, semantic correspondence problem~\cite{liu2020semantic}, graph matching~\cite{xu2019scalable,xu2019gromov}, and cross-domain alignment~\cite{chen2020graph}, etc. Among various methods, Sinkhorn algorithm can efficiently solve the OT problem through entropy-regularization~\cite{cuturi2013sinkhorn}, and it can be directly applied to deep learning frameworks thanks to the extension of Envelop Theorem~\cite{peyre2019computational}. {In the context of computer vision tasks,} prompt learning with optimal transport (PLOT) \cite{chen2022prompt} optimizes the OT distance to align visual and text features by the Sinkhorn given trainable multiple text prompts for few-shot image-level prediction tasks. {The most related work to ours is Sinkformer\cite{sander2022sinkformers}, where SoftMax layers within self-attention transformer is replaced by Sinkhorn algorithm, resulting in enhanced accuracy in each vision and natural language processing task.
-Whereas, our proposed OTSeg applies Sinkhorn algorithm for boosting cross-attention mechanism for multimodal tasks.}
+Thanks to the luminous property of distribution matching, the optimal transport has received great attention and proven its generalization capability in various computer vision tasks, such as domain adaptation~\cite{flamary2016optimal}, semantic correspondence problem~\cite{liu2020semantic}, graph matching~\cite{xu2019scalable,xu2019gromov}, and cross-domain alignment~\cite{chen2020graph}, etc. Among various methods, Sinkhorn algorithm can efficiently solve the OT problem through entropy-regularization~\cite{cuturi2013sinkhorn}, and it can be directly applied to deep learning frameworks thanks to the extension of Envelop Theorem~\cite{peyre2019computational}. {In the context of computer vision tasks,} prompt learning with optimal transport (PLOT) \cite{chen2022prompt} optimizes the OT distance to align visual and text features by the Sinkhorn given trainable multiple text prompts for few-shot image-level prediction tasks. {The most related work to ours is Sinkformer\cite{sander2022sinkformers}, where SoftMax layers within self-attention transformer is replaced by Sinkhorn algorithm, resulting in enhanced accuracy in each vision and natural language processing task. {The Sinkformer has inspired us to propose the Sinkhorn algorithm as an ideal fit for multimodal alignment, leading us to apply OT to further boost the performance of the cross-attention mechanism for ZS3 tasks.}}